an Image Magick Tute by Flo

 1. Color Names.
 Such as red, blue, gray20, gray85, midnightblue, antiquewhite, and so on.
 Some names have 4 tones: example - coral1, coral2, coral3, coral4.
 There are more than 500 color names that all browsers accept.
 Image Magick accepts Color Names and Hex Codes (see #3 below).

 2. RGB Values.
 Each hue is expressed as a series of three sets of three numbers each.
-Numbers range from 0 to 255.
+Numbers range from 0 (black) to 255 (white).
 The first set represents how much of the Red channel is wanted, the second set represents the Green channel, and the third set the Blue channel.
-000, 000, 000 would be black; 255, 255, 255 would be white.
-At Image Magick, the RGB codes have been added recently (Dec, 2006).
-Some other imaging tools may use them, so it's well to be aware of this system, too.

 3. Hexidecimal Codes.
 There are 16 levels of hue brightness and saturation in this system.
 The levels are represented by numbers for the lesser levels and by letters for the brighter, more intense levels.
 Two numbers or a number-letter combination, or two letters are used for each channel of Red, Green and Blue, written in that order: